technusm1/elixir-by-example/_pages/iex-introduction.md

 ## IEx introduction

-`iex` allows us to type our code line-by-line, and generates the output for it line-by-line.
+`iex` allows us to type our code line-by-line, and executes it one line at a time.
 Typing `iex` in your terminal / command prompt will open an interactive elixir shell.
 Here are some of its features:

-- Autocomplete: To discover what functions and modules are available, type anything and press tab to get a list of suggestions.
+- **Autocomplete**: To discover what functions and modules are available, type anything and press tab to get a list of suggestions.
-- History: You can use the up and down arrow keys to browse through the history of commands.
+- **History**: You can use the up and down arrow keys to browse through the history of commands.
-- Expressions: You can type an expression and hit enter to get the result.
+- **Expressions**: You can type an expression and hit enter to evaluate it and get its result.

-`iex` also has a bunch of helper functions that make it easier to work with the IEx shell.
+`iex` also provides some helper functions that make it easier to work with.
 We can type `h` and press enter to get a list of all the helper functions.
 Let's explore a few of them:

-- Standard shell-like functions: These include functions like `cd`, `clear`, `ls`, `pwd`, etc.
+- **Standard shell-like functions**: These include functions like `cd`, `clear`, `ls`, `pwd`, etc. If you've ever used a unix-like shell, you know what they do.
-- Code compilation/information related functions:
+- Code compilation / information related functions:
   - `c` (compile)
   - `h` (help)
   - `i` (info about last value or given term)